krizhnaa/Pomodore_App/README.md

 # 5. Conversion of the seconds to minute, and display of it.

 # 6. Implementing the short break and long break timer with the help of functions.

+# 7. Adding a checkmark as each work session is completed.